jrfonseca/xdot.py/README.md

 _xdot.py_ is an interactive viewer for graphs written in [Graphviz](http://www.graphviz.org/)'s [dot language](http://www.graphviz.org/doc/info/lang.html).

-It uses internally the GraphViz's [xdot output format](http://www.graphviz.org/doc/info/output.html#d:xdot) as an intermediate format, and [PyGTK](http://www.pygtk.org/) and [Cairo](http://cairographics.org/) for rendering.
+It uses internally the GraphViz's [xdot output format](http://www.graphviz.org/doc/info/output.html#d:xdot) as an intermediate format, [Python GTK bindings](https://pygobject.readthedocs.io), and [Cairo](https://cairographics.org/) for rendering.

 _xdot.py_ can be used either as a standalone application from command line, or as a library embedded in your Python application.